- 1. Visit the Underground River of Palawan

 - Browse Puerto Princesa tours that you can add to your itinerary

 Its most famous attraction, the Puerto Princesa Underground River, is a marvel of nature and a national treasure.
-Traveler and nature enthusiasts won’t get enough of its beautiful limestone cliffs, turquoise waters, and majestic cave formations.
+Travelers and nature enthusiasts won’t get enough of its beautiful limestone cliffs, turquoise waters, and majestic cave formations.

 - Check out our list of the top hotels and resorts in Puerto Princesa